India's vaccine output likely to fall short of target, sources say

 A spokeswoman for Covaxin-maker Bharat Biotech said that last month the company raised its annual production capacity to more than 500 million doses, or about 42 million doses a month.
 It has been producing about 10 million doses a month.

-Dr. Reddy's Laboratories (REDY.NS), the local distributor for Russia's Sputnik V, did not respond to a request for comment.
+Dr. Reddy’s Laboratories, the local distributor for Russia’s Sputnik V, did not respond to a request for comment.

 Apart from the approved vaccines, the government has also forecast August-December production of 866 million doses of five yet-to-be-approved vaccines.
 Overall, the government has pledged to make 2.67 billion doses available this year.